jamiephan/HeroesOfTheStorm_TryMode2.0/docs/usage.md

 <a name="cmd-alliancecontrolteamselection-description"></a>

 ### ✏ Description:
-Toggle Alliance Control + Multi-Selection, a shortcut re-implementation to QA Cheat Menu's `/ac` and `ts`.
+Toggle Alliance Control and Multi-Selection — a shortcut reimplementation of the QA Cheat Menu's `/ac` and `ts` commands.
-This will enable/disable "Alliance Control" (control units from other players, including Enemy) and "Multi-Selection" (selecting multiple units like Vikings and Samuro).
+This enables or disables "Alliance Control" (control units from other players, including enemies) and "Multi-Selection" (select multiple units at once, like Vikings and Samuro).

 <a name="cmd-alliancecontrolteamselection-parameters"></a>